celestiaorg/docs/docs/nodes/systemd.md

 Now, the Celestia bridge node will start syncing headers and storing blocks from `celestia-app`.

-> Note: At startup, we can see the `multiaddress` from Celestia Bridge Node.
+> Note: At startup, we can see the `multiaddress` from Celestia bridge node.
-This is **needed for future Light Node** connections and communication between Celestia Bridge Nodes
+This is **needed for future light node** connections and communication between Celestia Bridge Nodes

 Example: